dlt-science/science-notes/blogs/DePin/DePin.md

 ## Use Cases

-Filecoin stands out as a great example of DePIN utilization, offering decentralized storage solutions.
+Filecoin stands out as a great example of DePIN utilisation, offering decentralised storage solutions.
 Miners can engage with the network by allocating their unused storage and earning rewards, effectively transforming cloud storage into an algorithmic market facilitated by peer-to-peer networking.

 This system uses cryptographic algorithms to ensure that all files are saved safely.
 The community behind Filecoin governs the network’s authority.
 They are committed to upholding transparency, decentralisation and open-source principles are being applied through the network.